jharini/booknotes/system-design/system-design-interview/chapter28/README.md

 ## Back-of-the-envelope estimation
 A traditional relational database, provisioned in the cloud can support ~1000 TPS.

 In order to reach 1mil TPS, we'd need 1000 database nodes.
-But if each transfer has two legs, then we actually need to support 2mil TPS.
+But if each transfer has two legs (-$x in one account, +$x in another account), then we actually need to support 2 mil TPS.

 One of our design goals would be to increase the TPS a single node can handle so that we can have less database nodes.
 | Per-node TPS | Node Number |